armstrong_tina1.gif

 J Stribling250.jpg.png

 Dr. Judith Stribling (MEES, Ph.D.
-'94) is a Professor of Biology at Salisbury University (SU), where she is also the coordinator of the collaborative Dual Degree Program in Biology-Environmental/Marine Science with the University of Maryland Eastern Shore and Director of the SU Wicomico River Creekwatcher Program.
+'94) is a Professor Emerita of Biological Sciences at Salisbury University (SU), where she was also the coordinator of the collaborative Dual Degree Program in Biology-Environmental/Marine Science with the University of Maryland Eastern Shore and Director of the SU Wicomico River Creekwatcher Program.
 She is active in the local environmental community, with the Friends of the Nanticoke River, a citizens' organization, and Nanticoke Watershed Alliance, a bi-state consortium of 36 Delaware and Maryland governmental, business and citizens' groups that promotes community involvement in protection of the river.
 Judith's professional and research interests focus on watershed and tributary nutrient monitoring and management and wetlands (their biogeochemistry, restoration, and monitoring).
 She has also been a member of the Advisory Committee for the Chesapeake Bay National Estuarine Research Reserve and a member of the Science Advisory Panel for Assateague Island National Seashore and worked as a consultant to the Maryland Department of the Environment in an assessment of wetland management.
+Dr. Stribling is also serving as Vice Chair on the Board of Directors at the Lower Shore Land and Trust.
 Judith is married to David Gooch, and they have one child, Nicholas.
 They live on Maryland's Eastern Shore in Bivalve, where they spend as much time as they can fishing and sailing.

 Screen Shot 2013-02-11 at 2.06.09 PM.png